Starting A New Business? 7 Key Points To Keep In Mind.

-As women, we suck at self care.
-In most things in our lives, we think of what others around us want rather than what we want for ourselves, so here are some self care tips!
+As women, we usually think of what others want from us, rather than what we want for ourselves, so here are some self care tips!

 Life, today, is abundant with choices in whatever we do; from the career we choose to the food we eat, from the vacations we take to the schools our kids go to.